AyakuraYuki/Switch-Fightstick/README.md

 The Arduino Leonardo is theoretically compatible, but has not been tested.
 It also has the ATmega32u4, and is layed out somewhat similar to the Micro.

-#### Attaching the optional buzzer
-A suitable 5V buzzer may be attached to any of the available pins on PORTB or PORTD.
-When compiled with `make with-alert`, it will begin sounding once printing has finished.
-See above warning about PORTB and PORTD.
-Reference section 31 of [the AT90USB1286 datasheet](http://www.atmel.com/images/doc7593.pdf) for maximum current specs.

-Pin 6 on the Teensy is already used for the LED and it draws around 3mA when fully lit.
-It is recommended to connect the buzzer to another pin.
-Do not bridge pins for more current.

-For the Arduino UNO, the easiest place to connect the buzzer is to any pin of JP2, or pins 1, 3, or 4 of ICSP1, next to JP2.
-Refer to section 29 of [the ATmega16u2 datasheet](http://www.atmel.com/Images/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Datasheet.pdf) for maximum current specs.
-Do not bridge pins for more current.

-On the Arduino Micro, D0-D3 may be used, or pins 1, 3, or 4 (PORTB) on the ICSP header.
-Power specs are the same as for the AT90USB1286 used on the Teensy.
-The TX and RX LEDs are on PORTD and PORTB respectively and draw around 3mA apiece.
-Do not bridge pins for more current.

 #### Using your own image
 The image printed depends on `image.c` which is generated with `png2c.py` which takes a 320x120 .png image. `png2c.py` will pack the image to a linear 1bpp array.
 If the image is not already made up of only black and white pixels, it will be dithered.

-In order to run `png2c.py`, you need to [install Python](https://www.python.org/downloads/) (I use Python 2.7).
-Also, you need to have the [Python Imaging Library](https://pillow.readthedocs.io/en/3.0.0/installation.html) installed ([install pip](https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip) if you need to).
+In order to run `png2c.py`, you need to [install Python](https://www.python.org/downloads/) (I use Python 3 on a Mac, install it with `brew install python3`).
+Also, you need to have the [Python Imaging Library](https://pillow.readthedocs.io/en/3.0.0/installation.html) installed ([install pip](https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip) if you need to, on a Mac is installed alongside Python 3, and then run `pip3 install pillow`).
 Using the supplied sample image, splatoonpattern.png:

 ```